OchdasisjaSuppi/JH_JukeboxFramework/README.md

-# JH_Jukebox_Framework - A mod framework for Jupiter Hell
+# A mod framework for Jupiter Hell

 A framework that can be used to add custom music to Jupiter Hell.